R\'enyi security framework against coherent attacks applied to decoy-state QKD: Intensity Imperfections

 \subsection{Example: Biased passive BB84 with Intensity Imperfections}

 {\epsilon_{\text{int}}} In this section, we present results for variable-length secret key rates of a decoy-state version of a BB84 protocol with WCP sources and a \emph{biased} passive detection setup.
 This setup does not allow for simple squashing methods to reduce it back to a qubit space, such as \cite{beaudry_squashing_2008,gittsovich_squashing_2014}.
-However, we can apply the flag-state squasher \cite{zhang_security_2021}.
+However, we can apply the flag-state squasher \cite{zhang_security_2021} together with the bounds from \cite{kamin_improved_2024}.

 In each round, Alice decides with probability \(\gamma\) if it is a test or a generation round, and if it is a generation round, she always selects the signal intensity \(\mu_s\) and the \(Z\) basis.
 Therefore, as before, Alice's basis choice probabilities are given by \(p_z =1-\gamma\) and \(p_x = \gamma\).
 In a test round, Alice chooses uniformly at random from all the intensities considered, and always uses the \(X\) basis.
 We again present the one- and two-decoy variant of the protocol.
 In contrast to the active decoy BB84 protocol, we choose a \emph{fixed testing probability} of \(\gamma=0.2\).